 Do you know what the worst four-letter word out there is?
 Debt.
 Yeah, that soul-sucking, life-crushing force that ruins lives and traps people into prisons of their own making… Many people who reach out to me for help about living a life of travel and independence are struggling under a mountain of debt.
 Debt is a huge obstacle for almost anything you want to do in life, even if you hate to travel and have no desire to leave home.

 In this article, we’ll be talking about the different types of debt usually holding people back from the life they want, the two main strategies for getting out of the hole you’ve dug, and some other tips and tricks.

 There are all sorts of debt that many Americans take on, from student loan debt, consumer and credit card debt, auto loans, a mortgage for their home, or even medical debt.
 While some debt may be due to unfortunate circumstances mostly beyond the control of someone (like medical debt), the vast majority of debt cited by my readers is due to consumer debt (either credit card spending or car loans) and student loans.

-It’s important the we differentiate the difference between debt taken on to meet basic necessities, like eating, and debt taken on to buy new clothes, furniture, fancy cars, or to take vacations.
+It’s important that we differentiate between debt taken on to meet basic necessities, like eating, and debt that is taken on to buy new clothes, furniture, fancy cars, or to take vacations.

 But even college loans can be debilitating, particularly if you’ve put yourself heavily into debt or taken on high-interest private loans in order to graduate.
 I have friends who have $60,000 in debt for a simple four-year degree, and on which they will be paying for, well, like, ever.